-The school would merge with the Cookman Institute for Men out of Jacksonville in 1923, eventually becoming Bethune-Cookman College, the first fully accredited Black institution of higher learning in Florida.
+The school eventually merged with the Cookman Institute for Men out of Jacksonville in 1923, eventually becoming Bethune-Cookman College, the first fully accredited Black institution of higher learning in Florida.
 Bethune served as president of the school, stepping down from her post in 1942.

-It was also during this time Bethune would found the National Council of Negro Women in 1935.
+In 1935, Bethune founded the National Council of Negro Women.
 A year later, President Franklin D. Roosevelt appointed her as the director of the division of Negro Affairs of the National Youth Administration, becoming an unofficial member of the Cabinet; Roosevelt routinely went to Bethune for advice on minority affairs.

-She was a respected figure even up until her death in 1955, inspiring former critic Eleanor Roosevelt to pen a column in memoriam to Bethune.
-In 1974 on this date, Bethune was honored with a sculpture (pictured above), which was unveiled on the U.S. Capitol grounds and eventually erected in Washington’s historic Lincoln Park.
+Bethune was a respected figure even up until her death in 1955, inspiring Eleanor Roosevelt to pen a column in memoriam to Bethune.
+In 1974 on this day, Bethune was honored with a sculpture (pictured above), which was unveiled on the U.S. Capitol grounds and eventually erected in Washington’s historic Lincoln Park.

 As we recognize Mary McLeod Bethune on her birthday, we salute and celebrate her lasting and inspirational legacy.